Contents

 • No, only risk assessments developed in accordance with <FSC-PRO-60-006b Risk Assessment Framework> are to be used within the FSC Regulatory Module.
 Please see Part 4 ‘Forest Management Regulatory Module’ regarding the template provided by FSC to be used by certificate holders to assess the risk if no FSC Risk Assessment exists.

-• FSC is aiming for an alliance between partners facing similar challenges around developing risk assessments through the Risk Information Alliance.
+• FSC has formed an alliance between partners facing similar challenges around developing risk assessments through the Risk Information Alliance.
 This Risk Information Alliance will foster global sustainability leadership by collaborating with other sustainability leaders with a focus on developing a single, standardized Risk Assessment framework that will benefit both certified and non-certified companies.
 The Risk Information Alliance aims to streamline the development of requirements and decision-making processes.
 However, <FSC-PRO-60-006b Risk Assessment Framework> still allows the development of risk assessments through chamber-balanced working groups; thus building flexibility and a means of fast-tracking risk assessment development with new avenues.
+Learn more about the Risk Information Alliance at www.riskinformationalliance.org.

 • FSC includes environmental and social values through indicators in our current Controlled Wood Risk Assessment Framework which comprise key requirements for FSC system.
 For example, the assessment of High Conservation Values, child labor including related rights as specified in ILO Fundamental Principles and Rights at Work, among others.